Who We Are

 Board Vice President

 Marybeth appreciates the value of education and the opportunity it can bring.
 She witnessed this first-hand when she worked at Cristo Rey Jesuit High School in Baltimore, Maryland.
-There, she was part of a team managing relationships, supervising students, and operating a corporate internship program for all students enrolled in the school.
-She was part of a committee that developed a Cristo Rey Network-wide curriculum to ensure all Cristo Rey students, nationwide, graduate with the skills required of in the 21st-century workplace.
-Marybeth now leverages this experience at an education technology company outside Washington, D.C. by connecting qualified sites with graduate-level students in online degree programs to fulfill their required practicum hours.
-She also has experience in human resources in university and large company settings, as well as a background in marketing.
+There, she was part of a team managing relationships, supervising students, and operating the work-study program for all students enrolled in the school.
+She was part of a committee that developed a curriculum for the Cristo Rey Network, to ensure that all Cristo Rey students nationwide graduate with the skills required of in the 21st-century workplace.

 Program Committee Chair